-December daily is a scrapbooking and memory-keeping project created by Ali Edwards in 2007.
-Many scrapbookers and memory keepers take on this project during the month of December.
-The album typically starts on December 1st and goes until December 25th, but many people (like me) document right up until December 31st.
-The week after Christmas & New Years’ Eve is such a special time to me, so I love to document those days as well.
+December Daily is a scrapbooking and memory-keeping project created by Ali Edwards in 2007.
+Many scrapbookers and memory keepers take on this project during December.
+The album typically starts on December 1st and goes until December 25th, but many people (like me) document up until December 31st.
+The week after Christmas & New Years’ Eve is such a special time for me, so I also love to document those days.
 I have also seen many scrapbookers start their albums in late November on or after US Thanksgiving.

-Whenever you decide to start or finish your December album is completely up to you.
-That’s one of my favourite things about being creative, there are no rules!
-Consider your holiday traditions, family, friends and special occasions, celebrations and things that you find special and that you would like to document.
+Whether you start or finish your December album is completely up to you.
+That’s one of my favourite things about being creative; there are no rules!
+Consider your holiday traditions, family, friends and special occasions, celebrations and things that you find special and would like to document.
 Don’t feel roped into certain dates, start and stop whenever you’d like.

-Things To Consider When Taking on a Album In December
+Things To Consider When Taking on an Album In December

-December daily is such a wonderful project that you will treasure your completed album for years to come.
-But before you get started there are a few things to keep in mind.
+December Daily is such a wonderful project that you will treasure your completed album for years to come.
+But before you get started, there are a few things to remember.

 First and most importantly, it can be stressful.
 The pressure to complete a page every day, during the busiest time of the year can get overwhelming.

 I’ve been there.
 I get to December 11th and regret ever deciding to start this dang album.
 But you know what I came to realize?
-It was less about finding the time to work on my album and more about the pressure I was putting on myself.
-I was suffering from some serious comparison syndrome and getting super frustrated with myself.
+It was less about finding the time to work on my album and more about the pressure I put on myself.
+I was suffering from some serious comparison syndrome and getting super frustrated.

-As I started looking at all the gorgeous pages being shared on social media and YouTube I quickly started to feel like need to be doing more and better.
-This is an easy trap to fall into when so many people are making a different version of the same project.
+As I started looking at all the gorgeous pages being shared on social media and YouTube, I quickly started to feel like need to be doing more and better.
+This is an easy trap to fall into when so many people make a different version of the same project.
 Suddenly mine wasn’t good enough. womp, womp What a Christmas spirit buzz killer.

 Your Photos Are The Star Of Your Album

-It can be so easy to get caught up creating beautiful pages and literal works of art that we forget that our photos are the reason we are creating our album.
+It can be so easy to get caught up in creating beautiful pages and literal works of art that we forget that our photos are the reason we create our album.
 We put a lot of thought into what our pages will look like, a colour scheme, and the special elements we will use.
-But oftentimes forget put much thought into the photos we are taking for our projects.
+But often forget put much thought into the photos we are taking for our projects.

 Here are a few tips for making sure you get great photos for your album: